The Master of Education in Art Education is oriented toward teaching and research in art and visual culture education.

 Demonstrate advanced knowledge and understanding of curriculum development and instructional processes

 - Demonstrate critical and expressive responses to art and visual culture.

-Application: Students in this program apply though Graduate Studies.
+Application: Students in this program apply though Graduate Admissions.
 Students may construct a Grad-Plus-Cert Program that results in Pennsylvania Level I certification to teach art as an addition to their Masters Program.
 See M.Ed.
 Admissions section for details.

 Program of Study: Courses are generally taught in the evenings, weekends, and in Summer Sessions that vary in duration.
 The program consists of a core of required courses and elective offerings that reflect current directions and literature in the field.
 Art and visual culture education draws upon diverse content areas such as critical theory, psychology, anthropology, and the humanities, as well as the more traditional content areas such as studio, art history and criticism.
 While grounded in theory, the program focuses the attention of the candidate on desirable current practices in public schools and other educational settings.